fractaldotbox/fractal.box/src/content/landing/pg.md

 ---

-subtitle: Passionate in latest blockchain technologies, we are active at hackathons with ETHGlobal finalist and $50k prizes.
-metric: $50k+ grants
+metric: $50k+
-b2title: Project
+b2subtitle: OSS
-b2content: Geist
+b2content: DappKit, agentkit

 ---

-Public goods funding is a key reason we are in the field.
+Exploring fair economic models for sofware and public goods funding is a key reason why we are in the field.

-We build OSS for the ecosystems

-We're building Geist dappKit which raised $10k from Gitcoin.
+We built Open source for the ecosystems, such as Geist dappKit which raised $10k from Gitcoin.

-We also build no-code tool for public goods.
+To pay it forward, We are also build no-code tool for public goods communities.